Danp2/au3WebDriver/README.md

 #### Github Integration

-To ensure you github project always has the latest version of the UDF.
+To ensure your GitHub project always has the latest version of the UDF --

 1. Open your prefered shell (cmd, powershell, bash, zsh)
 2. Navigate to your GitHub Autoit repository